Hort baronets

-The Hort Baronetcy, of Castle Strange in the County of Middlesex, is a title in the Baronetage of Great Britain.
+The Hort baronetcy, of Castle Strange in the County of Middlesex, is a title in the Baronetage of Great Britain.
 It was created on 8 September 1767 for John Hort, Consul-General at Lisbon, Portugal.
-He was the second son of The Right Reverend Josiah Hort, Archbishop of Tuam.
-The second Baronet sat as Member of Parliament for Kildare from 1831 to 1832.
-The third Baronet was a Lieutenant-General in the British Army and fought in the Crimean War.
-The current Baronet is Sir Andrew Edwin Fenton Hort, of East Prawle, Devon.
+He was the second son of Josiah Hort, Archbishop of Tuam.

+The 2nd Baronet sat as Member of Parliament for Kildare from 1831 to 1832.
+The 3rd Baronet was a Lieutenant-General in the British Army and fought in the Crimean War.